 The Arduino and Raspberry Pi communities have a vast selection of first and third party accessories.
 Common add ons for the Raspberry Pi are HATs (Hardware Attached on Top) and mini HATs sometimes referred to as pHATs which connect to the GPIO pins.
 Add on boards for Uno compatible boards are called Shields and they fit atop the Arduino similar to HATs.

-Common between both boards is that they can both use electronic components such as LEDs, resistors and sensors.
+Common between both boards is that they can both use electronic components such as LEDs, resistors (see resistor color codes) and sensors.
 The Arduino can use many more electronic components as standard, given that the Arduino has analog inputs as standard.
 For a Raspberry Pi to use analog electronics, such as a potentiometer it would need an Analog to Digital Converter (ADC) such as an MCP3008.

 Winner: Raspberry Pi